ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

   * `jobId` (Optional): Defines the submission ID for the Ray job.
 If not provided, KubeRay generates one automatically.
 See {ref}`Ray Jobs CLI API Reference <ray-job-submission-cli-ref>` for more details about the submission ID.
   * `metadata` (Optional): See {ref}`Ray Jobs CLI API Reference <ray-job-submission-cli-ref>` for more details about the `--metadata-json` option.
   * `entrypointNumCpus` / `entrypointNumGpus` / `entrypointResources` (Optional): See {ref}`Ray Jobs CLI API Reference <ray-job-submission-cli-ref>` for more details.
-  * `backoffLimit` (Optional, added in version 1.2.0): Specifies the number of retries before marking this job failed.
+  * `backoffLimit` (Optional, added in version 1.2.0): Specifies the number of retries before marking this RayJob failed.
 Each retry creates a new RayCluster.
 The default value is 0.
 * Submission configuration
   * `submissionMode` (Optional): `submissionMode` specifies how RayJob submits the Ray job to the RayCluster.
 In "K8sJobMode", the KubeRay operator creates a submitter Kubernetes Job to submit the Ray job.
 In "HTTPMode", the KubeRay operator sends a request to the RayCluster to create a Ray job.
 The default value is "K8sJobMode".
   * `submitterPodTemplate` (Optional): Defines the Pod template for the submitter Kubernetes Job.
 This field is only effective when `submissionMode` is "K8sJobMode".